Most interesting landmarks of Indonesia

 Described landmarks of Indonesia

 Indonesia is a true land of wonders.
-There are few other countries in the world which can offer similar array of diverse, unique and beautiful natural and cultural monuments.
+There are few other countries in the world which can offer a similar array of diverse, unique and beautiful natural and cultural monuments.
 Some truly surprising highlights of Indonesia are:

 - Volcanoes and geothermal phenomena – volcanos are calamity and at the same time – blessing of Indonesia.
-Unique monument is Kelimutu crater lakes – three closely located lakes which constantly change their colors, one of the most beautiful volcanic landscapes are seen around Mount Bromo.
+A unique monument is Kelimutu crater lakes – three closely located lakes which constantly change their colors, one of the most beautiful volcanic landscapes are seen around Mount Bromo.
 There are found numerous amazing geothermal phenomena – geysers, travertine terraces and others.

 - Ecosystems – many islands of Indonesia still are covered with pristine tropical forests, seas have the highest biological diversity in the world, multitude species of animals and plants are not discovered yet.
-True representative of the unique ecosystems of Indonesia is Carstenz Peak – here one can experience a unique kaleidoscope of altitude zones – from rainforest to glaciers, with numerous endemic species in every altitude zone.
+A true representative of the unique ecosystems of Indonesia is Carstenz Peak – here one can experience a unique kaleidoscope of altitude zones – from rainforest to glaciers, with numerous endemic species in every altitude zone.

 - Megalithic monuments – while in Europe megaliths were erected in distant past by (almost) unknown cultures and with unclear purpose, in Indonesia megaliths often represent a part of contemporary life.
 Here are found very diverse structures made of enormous stone blocks, created in different epochs and often used up to this day – such as Bori Parinding burials (South Sulawesi) or Bawamataluo (Nias Island).

 - Ancient Buddhist and Hindu temple complexes – some of the most magnificent ancient structures in the world are Borobudur and Prambanan, but there are countless other amazing temples.